pabloum/dotNetCourses/CSharp/2_Intermediate/LINQ/2_LINQ_and_Csharp.md

             .OrderBy(e => e.Name);            // ordenar los resultados por nombre

 Lo que estoy enviando dentro de esos métodos son varibales de tipo Func<>

+|
+|
+|
+|

+### Using var keyword for implicit typing

+No need to specify the type of the variable.

+var suma = (x, y) => x + y;

+THIS IS NOT DYNAMIC TYPING.
+This is strong typing.
+The compiler deduces the the type after declaration, and later you may not change the type

+var only serves for local variables.
+Not for method's paramters or class' members

+You must initialize the variableif you use var.

+|
+|
+|
+|

+### Query syntax vs Method Syntax